Newsletter winter 2023 – An inspiring visit to NY

 Model: TIMES-DK

-As part of the ETSAP community, Energy Modelling Lab is both developing the TIMES model framework, using it for a range of projects, and share our experiences within the network.
+In this ETSAP Newsletter Spring 2022, we share the activities that we have carried out as an active member of the modelling community.
+As part of the ETSAP community, Energy Modelling Lab is developing the TIMES model framework, using it for a range of projects, and sharing our experiences within the network.

 PROJECTS AROUND THE GLOBE

-Energy Modelling Lab har worked on models for countries around the world.
+Energy Modelling Lab has worked on models for countries around the world.

-In the Nordics countries we have both investigated paths to a climate neutral future and dived into the shipping industry, to investigate which fuels will power the future sea transport.
+In the Nordic countries, we have both investigated paths to a climate-neutral future and dived into the shipping industry, to investigate which fuels will power the future sea transport.

-In Vietnam we have supported the local modelling team, and in Azerbaijan we have build a full country model from scratch, facilitated workshops with the key stakeholders with the key stakeholder in energy planning in the country and trained local modelers to run the model.
+In Vietnam, we have supported the local modelling team, and in Azerbaijan, we have built a full-country model from scratch, facilitated workshops with the key stakeholders with the key stakeholder in energy planning in the country, and trained local modelers to run the model.

 New features in TIMES-DK